guardian/recommendations/AWS.md

 ### Long-running lambda triggered multiple times from CLI `aws lambda invoke`

+#### Problem
+Your lambda will get triggered multiple times you trigger it synchronously using `--invocation-type RequestResponse` and it runs longer than 60 seconds, unless you set the [`--cli-read-timeout`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html#:~:text=cli%2Dread%2Dtimeout) param.

+#### Details
-The AWS CLI has a timeout set by [`--cli-read-timeout`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html#:~:text=cli%2Dread%2Dtimeout), which determines how long (in seconds) it will wait for data on an open socket.
+[`--cli-read-timeout`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html#:~:text=cli%2Dread%2Dtimeout) is a general CLI param that applies to all subcommands and determines how long it will wait for data to be read from a socket.
+It seems to default to 60 seconds.

-The implicit default seems to be 60 seconds.
-If you use the CLI to trigger a lambda synchronously (`--invocation-type RequestResponse`), and your if the lambda runs longer than 60 seconds, the CLI will terminate the first request and trigger a retry.
-Your lambda will execute multiple times, despite the first invocation having succeeded.
-(Question: is this retry caused by the lambda service, or the CLI?).

-The solution is to set `--cli-read-timeout` to a value longer than your lambda timeout, or set it to `0` to remove the timeout and make the socket read wait indefinitely.
+In the case of a synchronously executed long-running lambda, this timeout can be exceeded.
+The first lambda invocation "fails" (though not in a way that is visible in any lambda metrics or logs), and something (either the CLI or the lambda service, I'm not sure which) retries.
+The first lambda invocation hasn't really failed though - it will continue to run, possibly successfully - it's just that the CLI client that initiated it has stopped waiting for a response.

 There is a StackOverflow thread about this issue here:

 https://stackoverflow.com/questions/53898894/aws-lambda-timeout-when-another-long-lambda-is-invoked

+#### Recommendation
+- Set `--cli-read-timeout` to a value longer than your lambda timeout
+- OR, set `--cli-read-timeout` to `0` to remove the timeout and make the socket read wait indefinitely.

 Alarming on 5XX Errors (CloudWatch Metrics)